-The Drakesbrook Dam or Waroona Weir started life as a swimming area for the local community.
+The Drakesbrook Dam, sometimes called the Waroona Weir started life as a swimming area for the local community.

 The weir underwent a makeover from 2010 to 2012 resulting in this scenic and much loved recreation area becoming an even more popular and interesting place to visit.

-The upgraded area now has modern and safe facilities including a new swimming pontoon, retaining walls, reticulated lawns, more shelters and seating, an improved swimming area, with beach sand, solar lighting and a well-constructed walk trail that will cater for most levels of fitness.
+The upgraded area now has modern and safe facilities including a new swimming pontoon, retaining walls, reticulated lawns, more shelters with seating and solar lighting and an improved swimming area with beach sand.

 All of this complements the existing barbecue facilities, shady parking and previously upgraded toilet facilities.

-The newly constructed “Noisy Scrub Bird Walk Trail” provides a link from the picnic area to the noisy scrub bird historical marker and seating with excellent views of the surrounding countryside and waterway.
+The 500m return “Noisy Scrub Bird Walk Trail” is disabled friendly and provides a link from the picnic area to the noisy scrub bird historical marker and seating with excellent views of the surrounding countryside and waterway.

 This caters for bird enthusiasts, nature lovers, historical buffs, tourists and the general community.
 Dogs are not permitted in the recreation, picnic and beach swimming areas at Drakesbrook Weir.